fa2k/raredisease-configs/README.md

     $ bash create-bed-and-intervals.sh

+TODO this will not be necessary in new versions - https://github.com/nf-core/raredisease/issues/375

 ### Mitochondrial genome

 (It used to be necessary to supply MT reference files.
 This is now integrated in the pipeline.)